We handpicked the products and tools linked in this post. If you buy from one of these affiliate links, we may earn a small commission.

 - Pour the flour into a bowl and add the salt and yeast on opposite sides of the bowl.
 Dump in the olive oil and half the water, then start mixing with your hand.
 Gradually add more liquid as you mix to form a slightly sticky dough.
 Keep mixing until all the flour is picked up from the bowl.

-- Turn the dough onto a floured surface and knead for 10-15 minutes, until the dough is quite smooth, stretchy, and no longer sticks to the work surface.
+- Turn it onto a floured surface and knead for 10-15 minutes, until the dough is quite smooth, stretchy, and no longer sticks to the work surface.

-- Use the windowpane test to see if the bread is kneaded enough.
+- Use the windowpane test to see if the dough is kneaded enough.
 Break off a sizeable lump and stretch it as thin as you can to form a windowpane.
-If the dough is translucent without tearing, it’s kneaded enough; if it rips, knead for a minute more, then check again.
+If it is translucent without tearing, it’s kneaded enough; if it rips, knead for a minute more, then check again.

-- Shape the dough into a ball, place in an oiled bowl, and cover tightly with plastic wrap.
-Put in a warm place and let the dough prove until at least doubled in size, about 1 hour.
+- Shape into a ball, place in an oiled bowl, and cover tightly with plastic wrap.
+Put in a warm place and let it prove until at least doubled in size, about 1 hour.

 Shaping the Olive Bread (15 min + 30 min proving)